-As a former professional dancer I had a LOT of flexibility.
-Nothing felt better than being in straddle/middle splits while laying my chest on the floor.
-It would have garnered many likes on Instagram if it were around back then, but that's another post.
-My flexibility definitely exceeded the amount of strength I had to control it.
-When I began practicing yoga I continued to stretch and stretch, and 'go deeper' because I thought that's what it was all about and because, it felt good.
+As a professional dancer I had a LOT of flexibility, but I was also strong in all those ranges of motion.
+Post dance career when I began practicing yoga I continued to stretch and stretch, and 'go deeper' because that was the emphasis in class and it felt good.
 Before long this stretch focused practice led to injury.
-As soon as I healed something else would begin to hurt, sometimes I was managing more than one injury at a time.
+As soon as I healed one thing something else would begin to hurt, sometimes I was managing more than one injury at a time.

-To heal I started focusing on strength, not a major overhaul of my routine, but adding it in where I could to improve and support my movement practices.
-Injuries ceased; I felt more agile, nimble, engaged.
+It took me way too long to realize all the passive stretching was not helping.
+To heal I started focusing on strength, not a major overhaul, but adding load where I could to improve and support my body.
+For me the answer was not more stretching or the addition of a yin practice, it was STRENGTH.
+Soon the injuries ceased; I felt more agile, nimble, engaged.
 My body-mind felt smarter.
 Muscle, tendon and ligament were working together, pulling their respective weight.
-There was synergy and it felt amazing!
+There was synergy and I felt amazing!
 Engaging muscles around joints held way more value than I once knew.
-At a certain point there is diminishing returns on what flexibility can do for you.
-Where are you actually going when you go deeper?
-Control yourself
+That sensation of tightness in my body was not from tightness at all it was from weakness and instability.
+At a certain point there are diminishing returns on what flexibility can do.

 I want my movement to be useful and relevant to health for the long term.
 I want my strength and flexibility to be in symphony to one another.